-A Wheeling University student may follow an education sequence, which will result in recommendation for West Virginia Teacher Certification for grades K-12, if the student is able to demonstrate competencies at appropriate levels.
-The Teacher Education Department is open to students majoring in Elementary Education, English, General Science, Mathematics, Social Studies, and Special Education.
-A Special Education endorsement is also offered.
+A Wheeling Jesuit University student may follow an education sequence, which will result in recommendation for West Virginia Teacher Certification for grades K-12, if the student is able to demonstrate competencies at appropriate levels.
+The Teacher Education Department is open to students majoring in Biology, Chemistry, English, General Science, Elementary Education, Mathematics, Physics, and Social Studies (History).
 Further information can be found under the title Teacher Education Department.